FilmerApp/.github/profile/README.md

 I am working on researching hypothetical scenarios for trying to create a business out of Eeventify.

-I started researching agile working methods (research will be finished along with the Eeventify group).
+I started researching agile working methods (research will be finished along with the Eeventify group):
 [Agile Research](https://github.com/FilmerApp/.github/blob/main/Research/Agile.md)

 # Semester Reflection